Probing the acoustic losses of graphene with a low-loss quartz bulk-acoustic-wave resonator at cryogenic temperatures: Materials and Methods

-The characterization of the graphene coating effects was made in two steps.
-Firstly, the DUT was measured in its nominal configuration (no coating on the vibrating part) at $4$~K. Secondly, the BAW cavity was tested with the graphene layer $5$~mm in diameter put on a single face.
-This layer~\cite{Grapheneawebsite} was grown on a copper foil by the Chemical Vapor Deposition (CVD) method and then transferred to the quartz surface by the manufacturer itself according to its standard transfer process.
-The provider specifies that the monolayer is typically $0.35$~nm tick~\cite{Graphenea} with a grain size up to $10\:\mu$m.
+The characterization of graphene coating effects was made in two steps.
+Firstly, the device under test (DUT) was measured in its nominal configuration (no coating on the vibrating part) at $4$~K. Secondly, the BAW cavity was tested with the $5$~mm diameter graphene monolayer on a face.
 Additionally, as a reference test, the same BAW device has been used with gold and chromium coatings on both sides successively in order to check the process, and to compare their respective effects on the resonances~\cite{RSIcoating}.
-The device before and after the graphene coating is characterized in terms of quality factors (inverse of mechanical losses) at resonance frequencies of overtones of the three thickness modes, according to a well-defined procedure~\cite{RSIcoating}.
-The method is based on measuring equivalent electrical parameters of the device with a network analyzer locked on a Hydrogen maser while the device is temperature-controlled around $4$~K in a commercial pulse tube cryorefrigerator.
+The device before and after graphene coating is characterized in terms of quality factors (inverse of mechanical losses) at resonance frequencies of overtones of the three thickness modes, according to a well-defined procedure~\cite{RSIcoating}.